nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/lptmr/lptmr_trigger_out/example_board_readme.md

 These instructions are displayed/shown on the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Low Power Timer Example
+IPSYNC trigger signal connected output!

 LPTMR interrupt No.1
 LPTMR interrupt No.2
 LPTMR interrupt No.3
 ....................
 ....................
 ~~~~~~~~~~~~~~~~~~~~~~~

+You will also capture the trigger signal on OSC.